nextflow-io/nextflow/docs/workflow.md

 }
 ```

-:::{note}
+:::note
 Each workflow invocation has its own scope.
 As a result, the same process can be invoked in two different workflow scopes, like `foo` in the above snippet, which is used in both `flow1` and `flow2`.
 The workflow execution path, along with the process names, determines the *fully qualified process name* that is used to distinguish the different process invocations, i.e. `flow1:foo` and `flow2:foo` in the above example.
 :::

-:::{tip}
+:::tip
-The fully qualified process name can be used as a {ref}`process selector <config-process-selectors>` in a Nextflow configuration file, and it takes priority over the simple process name.
+The fully qualified process name can be used as a [process selector ](config-process-selectors) in a Nextflow configuration file, and it takes priority over the simple process name.
 :::

 ## Special operators